NIT-Administrative-Systems/AS-CloudDocs/ci-cd/jenkins.md

 ## Scheduling Deployments
 You must regularly re-deploy your application.
 Our minimum is once per week, but more frequent deployments are encouraged.

-Re-deploying on a schedule, even when no changes are pending deployment, ensures that your pipeline & deployment process valid.
+Re-deploying on a schedule, even when no changes are pending deployment, ensures that your pipeline & deployment process is valid.
 Some applications may go into a period of development inactivity; it's good to know that you can apply a critical security patch without worrying if your pipeline still works after not being used for nine months.

 You can create a pair of regular (not multi-branch) pipelines that trigger your main Jenkinsfile's develop/qa & production branch builds.